-Now that the PROFINET specification V2.4 with integrated TSN functionality has been published, PI (PROFIBUS and PROFINET International) is consistently working on the implementation of further modules for a successful market launch.
+Now that the PROFINET specification V2.4 with integrated TSN (Time Sensitive Networking) functionality has been published, PI (PROFIBUS and PROFINET International) is consistently working on the implementation of further modules for a successful market launch.

-The TSN profile for "Industrial Automation" is currently being developed using the relevant IEEE Ethernet standards and on the basis of use cases.
-Within the framework of a Joint Working Group in the IEC in cooperation with the IEEE the "IEC/IEEE 60802" suitable functions of TSN, but also the configuration mechanisms for a convergent TSN network are being defined.
+The TSN profile for "Industrial Automation" is currently being developed on the basis of use cases using the relevant IEEE Ethernet standards.
+Within "IEC/IEEE 60802", a Joint Working Group between the IEC and the IEEE, both the suitable functions of TSN and the configuration mechanisms for a convergent TSN network, are being defined.

 On this basis, manufacturers are working at full speed to implement their PROFINET solutions.
-In addition to demo installations at trade shows, various training courses and developer workshops are also held to provide information about details and background information, as well as about the next steps in the specifications.
+In addition to demo installations at trade shows, various training courses and developer workshops are also being held to provide details and background information, as well as about the next steps in the specifications.

 PI provides answers to these questions so that TSN provides a future-proof common Layer2 technology for PROFINET communication in the field.

 PROFINET over TSN

 How does the integration of TSN in PROFINET work?

 Many users are currently asking themselves why TSN (Time-Sensitive Networking) is the communication platform for future automation tasks.